Towards annotation-efficient segmentation via image-to-image translation: Introduction

-Because the output of the residual decoder is highly correlated with the segmentation output we can re-use the decoder for segmentation.
-In doing so, we maximize the proportion of model parameters that receive updates even when there are no pixel-level annotations available to guide image segmentation during training.
-Examples of these mappings, including both decoders and the segmentation output, are shown in Figure~\ref{fig:teaser}.
+Because the the residual decoder produces the object that is to be segmented, its output is similar to a segmentation.
+Consequently, we re-use the decoder to also perform segmentation.
+In doing so, we maximize the proportion of model parameters that receive updates even during unsupervised training, when there are no pixel-level annotations available.
 Furthermore, whereas image-to-image translation models do not use long skip connections from the encoder to the decoder, we propose a long skip connection variant in our method.
 Long skip connections are common with supervised encoder-decoder models \cite{drozdzal2016importance}, where they help preserve spatial detail in the decoder even when the encoding is very deep.

-Overall, we summarize our contributions as follows: \begin{itemize} \item We propose a semi-supervised segmentation method leveraging image-to-image translation. \item We propose the use of (new) long skip connections for image-to-image translation, from encoder to decoder. \item We propose a dual-function decoder (translation, segmentation), thus maximizing the number of parameters updated in the absence of pixel-level annotations. \item We validate our method on challenging synthetic data and real brain tumor MR images, significantly improving over well-tuned baselines. \end{itemize}
+In this paper, we propose a semi-supervised segmentation method that relies on image-to-image translation to use a small quantity of annotations efficiently.
+Specifically, we propose: \begin{enumerate} \item New segmentation tasks (brain, liver, synthetic) with both `healthy' and `diseased' cases. \item A new semi-supervised segmentation method for these tasks, using adversarial image-to-image translation. \item Maximizing parameter updates by sharing a decoder for both translation and segmentation. \item New long skip connections. \end{enumerate} We validate our method on brain tumor in MR images, colorectal liver metastases in CT images, and challenging synthetic data, significantly improving over well-tuned baselines.